3 Methods of Company valuation

 What is ‘Capitalization of Earnings or Capitalizing Past Earning?’

-Capitalization of earnings is one of the more common methods of valuation, where the value of the company is determined by calculating the NPV (Net present value) of the expected future cash flows or profits.
+Capitalization of earnings is determined by calculating the NPV (Net present value) of the expected future cash flows or profits.
 The estimate here is found by taking the future earnings of the company and dividing them by a cap rate (capitalization rate).

 Still not sure how this works?
 Let’s look at a detailed explanation to give you a better idea.